 Very few cities in Southeast Asia boast such rich history and have managed to preserve its architectural heritage as Malacca.
 A Sultanate in the 15th century, it was later dominated by the Portuguese and Dutch during the 16th century and the British in the 19th century.
 Nowadays, there are several large scale projects in progress, but it still possesses a distinct traditional charm.
 In Malacca, several cultures were able to live together in harmony.
 Fantastic examples of Buddhist and Hindu temples lay next to churches and mosques in a wonderful mix.

 The biggest island in the Philippines, Luzon, has probably the richest colonial heritage.
 Several important medieval churches dot the island, with the city of Vigan as the crown jewel.
-The City is great, full of crumbling Spanish colonial buildings and alive, inhabited by charming locals who organize events all the time.
+The city is great, full of crumbling Spanish colonial buildings and alive, inhabited by charming locals who organize events all the time.
 Established in the 16th century, Vigan is the best-preserved example of a Spanish colonial town in Asia, blending perfectly with the cultural elements of the Philippines, China and Europe.

-Other Heritage Cities of Southeast Asia
+Other Cities in Southeast Asia with Historical Architecture

 Five big national capitals still possess some of their Colonial heritage; Yangon (ex capital), Kuala Lumpur and Singapore British, Jakarta Dutch and Manila Spanish.
 These are fairly large metropolis so such heritage does not define their character.
 Our favorite is Yangon, with hundreds of great examples of rich colonial past and its easy going atmosphere.
 Singapore and KL are the ones that have done a better job at protecting their buildings, plus it’s very easy to move about and enjoy both cities.
 Behind the chaos of Manila and Jakarta, you will find impressive buildings that are for sure worth visiting.